avinash-chouhan/seg-mentor/README.md

 We're making the world a better place by offering a modular sandbox in which you can tinker with semantic segmentation networks.
 <br>Seg-mentor is quite self-contained, albeit happily reusing code bits and ideas from great open-source contribs by [D.Pakhomov](http://warmspringwinds.github.io/about/) and [others](#previous-and-similar-work)...

-We're going to support mix&match across a rich choice of :
+We support mix&match across a choice of :

 **Feature Extractor (aka Encoder ) architecture**
 - [x] ResNet(s).